 In terms of agreements that Community Design™ Accelerator embraces and will help you deliver a more engaged Facebook group, here are a few things to embrace:

 Try new things.
 Use your Facebook group to experiment with new formats, new questions, and new ways to connect your members.

 Stay curious.
 As you try new things and talk to more of your members, stay open to what you’re hearing and use what you hear to try new things.
 It’s what will bring you new energy, joy, and creativity in running your Facebook group, and is one of the key reasons to create a community in the first place.

 Reframe challenges into new questions.
 If you post something that gets no engagement or run across a dissatisfied member, seek to reframe your initial reaction into something more constructive.
 For example, ask yourself, could that post have been clearer in what I wanted members to do with it?
 Or, is this the right kind of member I want to serve going forward?
 Reframing your reaction from one of failure into something new to learn will help you grow your community and deepen the value of what you’re creating.

 Ask for ideas and feedback.
 While you want to lead a community with a starting point of view and structure, don’t be afraid to also ask your community for ideas on where to go next.
 You don’t have to have every answer, just the structure for your members to get results from your community and feel comfortable talking to each other.

-Explore a deeper dive into community design for growing and engaging your Facebook Group
+Explore a deeper dive into community design

 When you embrace Community Design™ Accelerator to grow and engage a community, you can do much more than simply run a Facebook group.
 You can use Community Design principles to: